About

 Partners

 The Global Security Forum works with a diverse range of local and international partners.
-Partners over the years have included: the United Nations Security Council Counter-Terrorism Committee Executive Directorate (CTED), New America Foundation, Defense One, Hamad Bin Khalifa University (HBKU), Georgetown University in Qatar, Qatar University, the Alliance for Securing Democracy, and Qatar Airways.
-In 2021, the Global Security Forum welcomed partnerships with the Airey Neave Trust, Defense One, Hamad Bin Khalifa University (HBKU), New America Foundation, Nordic Safe Cities, The Soufan Group, the United Nations Counter-Terrorism Committee Executive Directorate (CTED), and Qatar Airways.
+Partners over the years have included: the United Nations Security Council Counter-Terrorism Committee Executive Directorate (CTED), New America Foundation, Defense One, Hamad Bin Khalifa University (HBKU), Georgetown University in Qatar, Qatar University, the Center on National Security at Fordham Law School, the Alliance for Securing Democracy, the Airey Neave Trust, and Qatar Airways.